 Glean from their knowledge astride a horse at Circle M Ranch, an unspoiled region of Wailuku that supplies peace, quiet, and breathtaking views of the island.

-Family-owned and operated, and with morning and afternoon tours that traverse the tranquil countryside, this delightful jaunt will make you feel like part of the ohana.
+Family-owned and operated, and with morning and afternoon tours that traverse the tranquil countryside, they’ll make you feel like part of the ohana.

 14. Scuba Diving